BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 For the PoC, The team requires the following pre-requisites:

 - **Python, pip, and packages** - The development team has chosen the [Python programming language](https://learn.microsoft.com/en-us/training/paths/beginner-python/) as the standard for this web-based application.
 Currently they are using version 3.12, but any version supporting the PoC required packages is acceptable.
-[You can download the Python language here.](https://www.python.org/downloads/)
+[You can download the Python language version 3.9 here.](https://www.python.org/downloads/release/python-390/)
 - The team is using the *pyodbc package* for database access.
-[You can find the pyodbc package here with the *pip* commands to install it.](https://pypi.org/project/pyodbc/)
+[You can find the pyodbc package here with the *pip* commands to install it.](https://pypi.org/project/pyodbc/).
+You may also need the [Microsoft ODBC Driver software](https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver16) if you do not have it installed.
 - The team is using the *ConfigParser package* for controlling and setting configuration variables.
 [You can find the configparser package here with the *pip* commands to install it.](https://pypi.org/project/configparser/)
 - The team is using the *Flask package* for a web interface for the application.
 [You can find the Flask library here.](https://flask.palletsprojects.com/en/2.3.x/installation/)